phlojo/heirlooms-v0-personal/docs/operations/user-bugs.md

 `reorganizeArtifactMedia()` in `lib/actions/media-reorganize.ts` should run after artifact creation/update but appears to not be executing or failing silently.

 ### Root Cause
+**Two issues combined:**

-`updateArtifact()` in `lib/actions/artifacts.ts` was missing the call to `reorganizeArtifactMedia()`.
+**Issue 1: Files stuck in temp folder** `updateArtifact()` in `lib/actions/artifacts.ts` was missing the call to `reorganizeArtifactMedia()`.

 When a user edits an existing artifact and adds new media:
 1. Files upload to temp folder: `temp/{userId}/{timestamp}-{filename}`
 2. `updateArtifact()` marks uploads as saved (removes from `pending_uploads`)
 3. **BUG**: `updateArtifact()` did NOT call `reorganizeArtifactMedia()` to move files
-4. Files remain in temp folder with user-scoped RLS policies
+4. Files remain in temp folder
-5. Only the owner can access temp folder files

 Meanwhile `createArtifact()` correctly called `reorganizeArtifactMedia()` after saving.

-**Why owner can see but others can't:**
-- Temp folder has RLS policy: only authenticated user who uploaded can read
-- Artifact folder has public read policy (for public collections)
+**Issue 2: RLS policy on user_media table (the actual blocker)** Even after migrating files out of temp, gallery still didn't display for other users.

+The `user_media` table had RLS policies that only allowed the **owner** to read their records.
+When the gallery component fetched `artifact_media` joined with `user_media`, the join returned `null` for non-owners because RLS blocked access.

+This is why:
+- Owner viewing their own artifacts → RLS passes → works
+- Other user (or logged out) viewing → RLS blocks `user_media` join → gallery empty
+- Testing with Supabase Dashboard → service role bypasses RLS → looks fine

 ### Fix Applied

-**File: `lib/actions/artifacts.ts:834-846`**
+**Fix 1: Code change - `lib/actions/artifacts.ts:834-846`**

 Added `reorganizeArtifactMedia()` call after marking uploads as saved in `updateArtifact()`: